Dylanve151/docker-runelite/README.md

 SCREENSIZE = Screen resolution of virtual screen (By default: 1048x504x24 as this machtes up with RuneLite with the settings bar open.)
 Size of Runelite window cant be changed in runelite settings.

+## Issues that I know:
+Stops somethimes on first boot.
+Just start it again.